mediamonks/channels/packages/channels/README.md

 > Volume values should be `0` or higher.
 Keep in mind that going beyond `1` *might* result in [digital clipping](https://en.wikipedia.org/wiki/Clipping_(audio)).

+> Muting is setting the `volume` to `0`, with the additional effect that the previous volume value will be stored and used when calling `unmute`